cccnrc/flasket/README.md

 User ticket page:
 ![flasket-user](images/flasket-user.png)

-We used [Blueprint](https://flask.palletsprojects.com/en/2.0.x/blueprints/) to develop this: you only need to copy our `ticket` folder in you application and setup the database and a couple of `import` and you will have your ticketing system on!
+We used [Blueprint](https://flask.palletsprojects.com/en/2.0.x/blueprints/) to develop this: you only need to copy [ticket](https://github.com/cccnrc/flasket/blob/main/ticket) folder in you application and setup the database and a couple of `import` and you will have your ticketing system on!

 ---
 ## Installation